MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-notifications-create-teams-channel.md

   For more information, see [How to create and configure the Notification action account](./manage-notifications-create-configure.md).
 - Link to the Teams channel created.
 For more information about Teams channels, see [Overview of Teams and channels in Microsoft Teams](/microsoftteams/teams-channels-overview).
 - Details of the newly created application in Azure.
 Instructions to register an application available at [Register an application with the Microsoft identity platform](/graph/auth-register-app-v2).
-- For the newly created App, ensure the Graph API permission is given as **ChannelMessage.Send** and **Grant admin consent for Contoso** is selected.
+- For the newly created app, ensure that the Graph API permission is given as `ChannelMessage.Send` and that the **Grant admin consent for Contoso** checkbox is selected.

   :::image type="content" source="media/teams-notifications/graph-api-permissions.png" alt-text="Screenshot that shows graph API permissions.":::